rdfostrich/article-jws2018-ostrich/content/related-work.md

 As Linked Open Datasets typically [change over time](cite:cites datasetdynamics) and there is a need for [maintaining the history of the datasets](cite:cites archiving), RDF archiving has been an active area of research over the last couple of years.
-In this section, we discuss several existing RDF archiving systems.
+In this section, we discuss several existing RDF archiving systems, which are summarized in [](#rdf-archive-systems).
 We mention the basics of how they work, and what storage strategy they use as introduced in [](#preliminaries).

 [SemVersion](cite:cites semversion) was one of the first works to look into tracking different versions of RDF graphs.